ULL-ESIT-PL/hello-llvm/docs/values-registers-memory/README.md

-# LLVM's IR Core Concepts - Values, Registers, Memory
+# LLVM's IR Core Concepts - Values, Registers, Memory, Instructions,  Phi Instructions

 There are three key abstractions on top of which LLVM IR is built: values, registers and memory.